os-climate/sostrades-dev-tools/README.md

 ![](doc_images/select_python.png)

-Now you can launch any SoSTrades code from VSCode using the WSL install.
+Now you can launch any SoSTrades code from VSCode.